High-availability Seamless Redundancy

 Jul 27 22:00:27.809 IST: %EC-5-CANNOT_BUNDLE2: Gi1/0/23 is not compatible with Gi1/0/24 and will be suspended (trunk mode of Gi1/0/23 is access, Gi1/0/24 is dynamic)

-• As soon as you configure an HSR ring on two ports of a switch, MAC flaps will be observed on other switches where the HSR configuration is yet to be applied.
-We recommend that you shut down the newly created HSR ring on the switch before configuring the ring on all switches, and then re-enable them one by one as shown below.
+Configuring an HSR ring on two ports of a switch causes MAC flaps on other switches without the HSR configuration.
+Shut down the newly created HSR ring on the switch, configure the ring on all switches, and then re-enable the rings one at a time.
 For example, if there are four switches in the ring, disable the HSR ring interfaces on each switch:

 Creating a HSR-ring interface hs1